giovannymassuia/algorithms/dijkstra/dijkstra-java/README.md

 #### Pre-requisites

 -   Java 21

 #### How to run tests

 -   Open the project in your favorite IDE
 -   Run the `tests` package

 or

 -   Via terminal
-- Go to the project root folder (*with maven and java installed*)
+-   Go to the project root folder
-- Run `mvn test`
+-   Run `./mvnw test`